-So if you see the properties of F of x, this values is always lies between zero to one for all x.
-Suppose you take x is almost minus infinity then it is going to be zero and it is towards the infinity then it is a going to be one.
-That means I make out limit extends to minus infinity, this is going to be zero and the limit extends to infinity, the F of x is going to be one.
+So if you see the properties of the F of x, this values is always lies between 0 to 1 for all x.
+Suppose you take X is almost minus infinity, then that is it is going to be 0 and if it is towards the infinity, then it is going to be 1.
+That means I make out a limit x tends to minus infinity, this is going to be 0 and the limit x tends to infinity, the F of x is going to be 1.

-The third property, the way we are keep on accumulating the possible outcomes and trying to find out the probability and that too you make it as F of X. Therefore, the F of X is monotonically increasing function in X. That means over the x if you take two values x is less than or equal to y, then the F of x value will be less than or equal to F x y, that means as x is less than y either it takes the same value or greater than value.
+The third property, the way we are keep on accumulating the possible outcomes and trying to find out the probability and that we make it as F of x, therefore, the F of x is a monotonically increasing function in x.
+That means over the x, if you take two values x is less than or equal to y, then the F of x value will be less than or equal to F of -- $F_x(y)$ .

-Therefore, it is going to be in the way it is called monotonically increasing function in x.
-The fourth one, it is going to be right continuous function in x.
-That means either it is going to be a continuous function, if it is not a continuous function it is a right continuous, that means the left limit exists for any x as well as the right limit exists and either it is going to be a left limit is same as the right limit and value defined at that point.

-And the left limit is different from the value defined at that point which is equal to the right value.
+That means as x is less than y, either it takes the same value or greater than value.
+Therefore, it is going to be in the way it is called a monotonically increasing function in x.

+The fourth one it is going to be right continuous function in x.
+That means either it is going to be a continuous function.
+If it is not a continuous function, it is a right continuous.
+That means the left limit exists for any x as well as the right limit exists and either it is going to be a left limit is same as the right limit and value defined at that point or the left limit is different from the value defined at that point which is equal to the right value.

 Therefore, the function is going to be call it as a right continuous.
 So the CDF is going to be a continuous function or it is going to be a right continuous function.

-I can show few diagrams of CDF, as the x goes, the F of x will start from zero and will land up, one.
-So this is going to be a F X continuous as well as it satisfies the condition of minus infinity to infinity, it is going to be zero, minus infinity it is zero, infinity it is one and it is monotonically increasing and continuous function and I can give another example of CDF.
-It starts from zero and it has a discontinuity.
+I can show few diagrams of the CDF as the x goes, the F of x will start from 0 and land up 1.
+So this is going to be the F(x) continuous as well as it satisfies the condition of minus infinity to infinity, it is going to be zero.
+Minus infinity it is 0.
+Infinity it is 1 and it is a monotonically increasing and continuous function.

-So that means it has the, it is a right continuous function and monotonically increasing function and it has the countably infinite jumps or countably infinite discontinuity and it reaches at infinity one.
-So based on the way the CDF goes I can give one more example in which this is going to be continuous in some, then it has the jumps.
+And I can give the another example of CDF.
+It starts from 0 and it has a discontinuity.
+So that means it has the -- it is -- it is a right continuous function and a monotonically increasing function, and it has the countably infinite jumps or countably infinite discontinuity and it reaches at infinity 1.

+So based on the way the CDF goes, I can give one more example in which this is going to be continuous in some.
+Then it has the jumps.
 That is also possible.